 The hotel’s design is possibly its most impressive feature, along with the lushly gardened main building with extensive open windows providing guests breathtaking views while at any of the building areas, including reception, any of the four restaurants, the full-service spa and fitness area.

 Both families and couples are welcomed and specially treated at this amazing resort.

 This is a well-known resort in the area for its on-site natural hot springs and pools that ranks as one of the most exotic gardens in the world.
 Tabacon Grand Spa has only grown more lush over time.

-It is member of the Leading Hotels of the World, with 102 guest rooms (beautifully remodeled), two restaurants on site, three bars, a world-class spa located in the Hot Springs, a yoga studio, and two on-site shops.
+It is member of the Small Luxury Hotels, and features 103 guest rooms (beautifully decorated), two restaurants on site, four bars: Caña Brava Lobby Bar, Agua Ardiente Pool Bar, Shangri-La Bar and Bosque Bar (located in the Tucanes Restaurant), a world-class Spa located in the Hot Springs, a yoga studio, and two on-site shops.

 Couples love this resort not only for its different romantic set ups and their Suites exclusive for adults, but also families with little kids find this hotel one of the best alternatives to stay due to its facilities and own Thermal Springs, where guests have unlimited access to.

 The Arenal Volcano National Park is placed in 29,692 acres (12,016 ha) within a larger 504,094 acres (204,000 ha) in the Arenal Conservation Area, which protects around 16 reserves between Tilaran and Guanacaste mountain ranges.
 This area holds a great wealth of geologic and biological mix, as proved by the incredible Arenal Volcano.